Find out about the benefits, options and costs of membership and how to join.

 Lapsed members rejoining will be charged an extra fee of £3.50.

-This is the easiest and quickest way to join, using our secure online process.
-It typically takes 3-5 minutes (if you already have a CSP website account) and access to POGP member content on the website is immediate.
+Join by creating a direct debit via our secure online payment providers - UK GBP bank accounts only.
+It typically takes 3-5 minutes (if you already have a CSP website account) and access to POGP member content on the website is immediately.

 If you do not have a CSP website account you will need to create one first, to do so click on 'Register' and again follow the instructions.
 If you have an account but have forgotten your login details, click on 'login' and then click on 'reset your password'.
 You will get an email to enable you to reset your password.